jerobins/hero/README.md

     myenergy = myhero.getDailyUsage(datetime.date.today() - datetime.timedelta(days=2))

 ## Limitations
-It can take up to 48 hours for current data to become availalbe; hence the example usage above pulls the data from two days ago.
+It can take up to 48 hours for current data to become available; hence the example usage above pulls the data from two days ago.

 ## Legal